parke/lush/readme.txt

   If .capture == true and .rstrip == true, then remove the trailing
     newline character from the command's output before returning the command's output.
+  If .capture == true and .to_list is a table, then capture the lines
+    of stdout to to_list.  .rstrip will determine whether or not the newline character is captured at the end of each line.
   If .ignore == true, ignore the exit code of the command.
   If .popen == true, return the result of io.popen().
   If .popen == true and .iter_lines == true, then return an iterator